officialrajdeepsingh/awesome-nextjs/README.md

 - [Next sitemap](https://www.npmjs.com/package/next-sitemap) - The next sitemap library helps you create a sitemap file in your nextjs application.
 - [Next auth](https://www.npmjs.com/package/next-auth) - Next auth library provides authorization functionality for your app.
 - [Next PWA](https://www.npmjs.com/package/next-pwa) - Next PWA library helps to enable your application's progressive Web Apps functionality.
-- [Content layer](https://www.npmjs.com/package/contentlayer) - The content layer works with nextjs and markdown and helps build the blog application.
 - [Nextjs progress bar](https://www.npmjs.com/package/nextjs-progressbar) - Nextjs progress bar shows the loading indicator in nextjs.
 - [Nextjs Google Analytics](https://www.npmjs.com/package/nextjs-google-analytics) - Add Google Analytics to your nextjs app.
 - [Next-themes](https://www.npmjs.com/package/next-themes) - You can enable the dark-to-light theme toggle with next-themes in your Next.js app.
-- [Create t3-app](https://create.t3.gg/) - Build the full-stack application with TypeScript, Prisma, tRPC, NextAuth, Tailwind CSS, and Next.js app.
-- [Tina CMS](https://tina.io/) - Tina CMS is a new nextjs-based CMS, an open-source, Git-backed headless CMS you can use with Markdown, MDX, and JSON.
 - [Next video](https://github.com/muxinc/next-video) - The next video is a react component for adding video to your next.js application.
 - [Next MDX](https://www.npmjs.com/package/@next/mdx) - To use MDX with Next.js.

 ## Deploy

 - [Vercel](https://vercel.com) - Vercel is an official cloud platform for nextjs.
 - [Netlify](https://netlify.com) - Netlify builds, deploys and hosts your front-end platform.
 - [Kinsta](https://kinsta.com) - Create and deploy web applications and databases in minutes.